Nobody deserves to be abused, either physically or emotionally.

 The verbal and mental abuse is often confused with care or jealousy driven by care.
 They are constantly texting you to know about your whereabouts or who you are with and tend to get upset when you don’t answer.

 When you are mentally abused, the abusive partner would want constant updates and try to limit who you hang out with or where you go.

 Such people even keep an eye on what you do on your phone or computer, never leaving any hint of privacy in your life.
 They may be triggered by seeing you talk to others, particularly of the opposite sex and make you feel guilty for doing something as simple as interacting with others.

 3. You are always in a state of guilt, doubt or anxiety

-You will find yourself in a feeling of ‘walking on eggshells’ which means always being careful about trivial matters.
-The abuser will always make you feel guilty for their wrong behavior and blame you for they whatever they do.
+One of the signs of an abusive relationship, you will find yourself in a feeling of ‘walking on eggshells’ which means always being careful about trivial matters.
+The abuser will always make you feel guilty for their wrong behavior and blame you for whatever they do.